mastersta/407sim/README.md

 # 407sim
-Resources for a home cockpit based around the Dreamfoil Bell 407 for X-Plane 11
+Resources for a two-seater home cockpit based around the Dreamfoil Bell 407 for X-Plane 11

+## Current State of Things

+**Last updated: 1 May 2021**

+☑ Main frame constructed
+☑ Mainboard created
+☑ Power supply sourced and installed
+☑ Cyclic assembly constructed
+☑ Instrument panel constructed
+☑ Instrument panel expander board created
+☑ Power and data lines ran
+☑ Collective assembly constructed
+☑ Collective expander board constructed
+☑ Annunciator constructed
+☑ Annunciator expander board created
+☑ Annunciator output from sim to hardware annunciator ☑ Primary flight controls input from hardware to analog joystick inputs ☐ Overhead panel constructed
+☐ Overhead panel expander board created
+☐ GPS panel constructed
+☐ GPS panel expander board created
+☐ Digital hardware inputs into simulator

+## Overview

+The main frame of the cockpit is constructed from wood, with aluminum trim, plastic seats, and faux rivets.
+The instrument panel has a faux leather glareshield with a 3d printed and handwired annunciator panel of my own design.
+The seats are plastic fishing boat seats (upgrade to leather cushioned seats planned).
+The cyclics grips are 3d printed, and the conduit/tubing that connects them is 3/4" EMT.
+The conduit rides in 6702 bearings to interface with a stationary 1" PVC fitting, providing a smooth and sturdy axis on which to rotate.
+This setup is used for both axes of the cyclic, as well as the collective's movement.
+The collective head, throttle grip, and associated parts are 3d printed.
+The throttle has an idle stop detent.
+The collective's movement is dampened by a gas strut that has been depressurized.
+The anti-torque pedals are made of metal brackets and pipe over bolts, connected with linkages, and linked to custom 3d printed tees.
+The base that the pedals are mounted on is made of wood.

 ## Hardware

-This project uses custom soldered breadboard-style boards designed to allow for easy replacement of components.
+This project uses custom soldered breadboard-style protoboards designed to allow for easy replacement of components.
 If an input expander takes a crap, simply yank it out and drop another one in.
 The addresses, input/output terminals, etc are all hardwired onto the breadboards, so all of the expander's connections remain in place.
 This makes repair very easy.

 The individual breadboards each have a section dedicated to connecting to and passing along the power and data busses.
 The input and output expanders communicate with the master board via I2C, which is a 2-wire protocol. +5v, +12v, and ground brings the total number of wires running around the cockpit to *five*, a massive improvement over my previous construction.
 The remote nature of the individual boards means that I/O expanders can be located very close to the hardware that they control, once again reducing the amount of wire required.